 Section 88C of the School Standards and Framework Act 1998 as amended by the Education and Skills Act 2008 requires admission authorities to determine before the beginning of the school year, the admission arrangements which are to apply for that year.
 The determination must be preceded by consultation with the Governing Bodies of Schools within the area of the LA for which the LA is the admission authority, with parents and with neighbouring admission authorities.
 Consultation must be completed by 1st March in the year preceding the admission round, and should be for a period of no less than 8 weeks.
 Admission arrangements must conform to the Admissions Code which sets out acceptable and unacceptable admission arrangements and priorities.
-Admission authorities, diocesan authorities, the Admission Forum and parents may refer any admission arrangements that they believe to be contrary to the provisions of the Admissions Code to the Schools Adjudicator.
-Admission Authorities must determine their admission arrangements following that consultation by 15th April.
+Any person or body who considers that any maintained school or Academy's admission arrangements are unlawful, or not in compliance with the Code or relevant law relating to admissions can make an objection to the Schools Adjudicator.
+Admission Authorities must determine their admission arrangements following consultation by 15th April.